Lendermarket Review 2023: 16% Too Good To Be True?

 Creditstar Repayments

 So far, the buyback guarantee on Lendermarket has always been honoured.
-However, there is growing resentment on the part of many investors who have invested in assets of the Creditstar Group.
-The lender often makes use of the extension periods, which could be due to liquidity issues from Lendermarket’s largest lending partner.
+However, there is growing resentment among investors who have invested in assets of the Creditstar Group.
+The lender often makes use of the extension periods, which could be due to liquidity issues from Lendermarket’s biggest lending partner.

 Is Lendermarket a Safe Platform?

-Lendermarket has been on the market for about four years, which means that the platform is no longer a brand new provider.
-Moreover, €300+ M in financed loans indicate a certain market size.
+Lendermarket has been on the market since 2019, which means the platform is no longer a brand new provider.
+On top, EUR 300+ million in financed loans indicate a certain market size.

 • There is no form of deposit insurance with Lendermarket.
 A total default is therefore theoretically possible.